 Today wireless credit card processing, and their innovative processing machines, have given mobile merchants access to the same credit card networks as retail businesses.
-This new technology allows merchants to handle credit cards, as well as cash and checks, without sacrificing security.
+Wireless payment technology allows merchants to handle credit cards, as well as cash and checks, without sacrificing security.
 It also leads to faster processing times, compared to traditional landline processing, and the ability to process secure transactions through wireless terminals from virtually anywhere and at any time.

 How Wireless Processing Works

 There are multiple wireless credit card processing types: credit cards and debit cards, key fobs, smart cards, or other devices, including smartphones and other mobile devices, that use radio-frequency identification (RFID) or near field communication (NFC).
 Samsung Pay, Apple Pay, Google Pay, Fitbit Pay, or any bank mobile application that supports contactless) for making secure payments can be used in this case.

-- The merchant slides the customer’s card through our wireless credit card machine and enters the sale amount.
-Similar to cellular technology, the terminal connects to a radio tower and sends the credit card information (securely) and the amount of the purchase over to Stax.
+- The merchant slides the customer’s card through a wireless credit card machine and enters the sale amount.
+Similar to cellular technology, the terminal connects to a radio tower and sends the credit card information (securely) and the amount of the purchase over to the merchant services provider, like Stax.

-- We pass this information to the bank that issued the customer’s credit card (issuing bank).
+- The merchant services provider then passes this information to the bank that issued the customer’s credit card (issuing bank).
 They check to see if the card is valid.
 If the amount requested is available on the card, it sets aside the amount of the purchase for the merchant.

-- The issuing bank sends back an approval or decline message to Stax.
+- The issuing bank sends back an approval or decline message to the merchant services provider.

 - The transaction information is sent back to the mobile credit card machine.
 It only takes about 10 seconds to complete the transaction (depending on coverage and network).